Poynting vector: Example: Power flow in a coaxial cable

-The magnetic field, again by symmetry, can only be non-zero in the θ direction, that is, a vector field looping around the center conductor at every radius between R1 and R2.
-Inside the conductors themselves the magnetic field may or may not be zero, but this is of no concern since the Poynting vector in these regions is zero due to the electric field's being zero.
+The magnetic field, again by symmetry, can be non-zero only in the θ direction, that is, a vector field looping around the center conductor at every radius between R1 and R2.
+Inside the conductors themselves the magnetic field may or may not be zero, but this is of no concern since the Poynting vector in these regions is zero due to the electric field being zero.
 Outside the entire coaxial cable, the magnetic field is identically zero since paths in this region enclose a net current of zero (+I in the center conductor and −I in the outer conductor), and again the electric field is zero there anyway.
 Using Ampère's law in the region from R1 to R2, which encloses the current +I in the center conductor but with no contribution from the current in the outer conductor, we find at radius r:

 Now, from an electric field in the radial direction, and a tangential magnetic field, the Poynting vector, given by the cross-product of these, is only non-zero in the Z direction, along the direction of the coaxial cable itself, as we would expect.
 Again only a function of r, we can evaluate S(r):

 where W is given above in terms of the center conductor voltage V. The total power flowing down the coaxial cable can be computed by integrating over the entire cross section A of the cable in between the conductors:

 Substituting the earlier solution for the constant W we find:

 that is, the power given by integrating the Poynting vector over a cross section of the coaxial cable is exactly equal to the product of voltage and current as one would have computed for the power delivered using basic laws of electricity.

+Other similar examples in which the P = V · I result can be analytically calculated are: the parallel-plate transmission line, using Cartesian coordinates, and the two-wire transmission line, using bipolar cylindrical coordinates.